TariqAHassan/BioVida/README.md

    2. The model has been trained and validated to detect two kinds of problems: arrows in the image and 'grids' of images.
-This was performed using a total of 20,000 images, synthesized from a collection of ~1,500 CT and *structural* MRI scans.
+This was performed using a total of 99,000 images, synthesized from a collection of ~1,500 CT and *structural* MRI scans*.

    3. While the model will likely generalize to x-ray and ultrasound images, this has not been formally tested.
 In the future, the model will be